JoinColony/coding-challenge-events-list/README.md

 const eventLogs = await getLogs(colonyClient, eventFilter);
 ```

 The above will get you the raw logs data, but to make sense of the data you need to parse them.
-To do this, you have to run each entry in the event logs array trough the `colonyClient.interface.parseLog()` parser method.
+To do this, you have to run each entry in the event logs array through the `colonyClient.interface.parseLog()` parser method.

 Something like this:
 ```js